mrjoshte/pubg_bot/README.md

 Update for the future

+- Adding in more stats for !leaderboard and !stats
 - Update the win posting if players won a match together
 - autopost updated leaderboard changes as they happen
 - add !disgrace @player and list out all of their undesireable stats